 Dick Cheney.
 The former Vice President of the United States has dealt with a slew of medical issues, including a mishap with gout back in 2006.

 Kim Jong-Un.
 The North Korean dictator apparently has a penchant for Swiss Emmental cheese and red wine.
 It has been alleged that his aggressive nature could be the result of steroids – a medication often given to gout sufferers.

 Jim Belushi is an American actor, voice actor, comedian, singer and musician.
 He is the younger brother of comic actor John Belushi and father of actor Robert Belushi.
-King of Comedy Jim Belushi speaks of Gout on Fox News
+He is very outspoken about Gout.

 Famous People in History with Gout

 These are not the only famous people who have had gout, when we look at both today and throughout history the list grows, and grows.

 - Charles Dickens, English author and social critic

 - Benjamin Franklin, USA Founding Father